+much social contact as

+they would like

+(Compared to 19%)

+nationally)

+national levels)

+in England

-14% of residents claimed to have volunteered in 2016 (Compared to 19% nationally) 2.2 What you told us As mentioned, the development of this strategy relied on an extensive engagement process with residents and stakeholder groups.
+2.2 What you told us

+As mentioned, the development of this strategy relied on an extensive engagement process with residents and stakeholder groups.
 The key messages or perspectives of the Borough that emerged from the workshops conducted with members of the community, have been summarised in three main themes: Place, People and Relationships.
 The summaries attempt to capture a consensus view of a wide diversity of contributors.

 Click here to view the narratives drawn from the consultations.